Davidcode2/blog/posts/250417-1718-trying_to_synthesize_learnings_on_life_design.md

 ## Atomic actions

-I guess what could be helpful is to realize that absolutely everything breakes down to an atomic action at the end.
+I guess what could be helpful is to realize that absolutely everything breaks down to an atomic action at the end.
 The thing that changes is the time horizon of the action.
 For example when deciding about whether to have kids or not that is an atomic action of sitting down and weighing pros and cons, applying